DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 Because all teacher training must involve placements in at least 2 schools, your training will not all happen in the same place.
 Some courses may also have a separate location for your theoretical learning.

-Your training provider will probably not be able to confirm your exact placement locations until they’ve allocated all training places on their course.
+Your course provider will probably not be able to confirm your exact placement locations until they’ve allocated all training places on their course.
 But you can talk to them beforehand to get a rough idea.

 ## How much does teacher training cost?